 Although an active leak in your property can be obvious, a leaking roof doesn’t typically cause dripping water right away.
 In most cases, water enters the roof and will need to work its way through several layers before getting into the interior of your building.

 This is why many business owners may notice a leak days or weeks after a storm or roofing damage.
-It takes time for the leak to become apparent, which is another reason why having your roof inspected regularly is so important.
+It takes time for the leak to become apparent; another reason why having your roof inspected regularly is so important.

 Other signs of a leaking roof include: